Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 #definition[System Call][
   It is a mechanism that allows user programs to request services from the operating system's kernel.
 System calls provide a controlled interface for accessing hardware and system resources, ensuring that user programs operate within the constraints of the operating system's security and protection mechanisms.
 ]
+These are typically written in a high-level programming language like `C`, `C++` and are accessed by programs via a high-level _Application Programming Interface (API)_.
+We have `Win32` for Windows and `POSIX` for Unix-like systems.

 There are essentially 5 groups of system calls:
 - *Process Control:* These system calls manage processes, including creating, terminating, and synchronizing processes.
 - *File Management:* These system calls handle file operations, such as creating, deleting, reading, and writing files.
 - *Device Management:* These system calls manage device operations, including requesting and releasing device access.
 - *Information Maintenance:* These system calls provide information about the system, such as system time and process status.
 - *Communication:* These system calls facilitate communication between processes, including message passing and shared memory.

+These system calls are assigned a number which is used by the kernel to identify the specific service being requested.
+When a user program makes a system call, it provides this number along with any necessary parameters, allowing the kernel to execute the appropriate service.
+There are three main methods of passing arguments to the OS:
+- The simplest is to pass the parameters in a register
+- The parameters can be stored in a block/table/in memory and the address of the block is passed in a register
+- The parameters can be pushed on the stack and popped off by the OS

+== Virtualization

+#definition[Virtualization][
+  It is a technology that allows you to run multiple isolated operating systems (OSes) or applications on the same physical hardware simultaneously.
+It works by creating virtual machines (VMs), each of which acts like a separate computer, but they share the same underlying hardware resources.
+]
+A *hypervisor* (or virtual machine monitor VMM) sits between the hardware and the OS which allocates CPU, memory, storage and I/O resources to each VM as needed, creating the illusion that each VM has its own dedicated hardware.
+#figure(
+  image("imgs/Virtualization.png", height: 25%),
+  caption: [Virtualization Architecture]
+)

+*Emulation* is related but instead of sharing the host CPU instruction set, emulation mimics different hardware or architectures in software.
+E.g. running a Nintendo console game on a PC.